8Azeryu/SQL-chess/README.md

 >README.md: Documentation offering insights into the repository, data sources, query execution instructions, and more.

->Dataset: The raw dataset used for this analysis is available in the 'Raw CSV' folder.
-You can download it here.

 ## How to Use
 1. Clone the repository to your local machine.
 2. Execute the SQL queries from the 'SQL query' folder in your database management system.